Slips, trips, and falls are some of the biggest causes of injuries and resulting claims in floral shops, garden centers, and studios.

 - Deal with any water: Wet floor signs with pictures (and printed in multiple languages, if possible) are a necessity in areas where water is in use.
 Have squeegees on hand to push pooling water into the drain or out of the way.

 In addition, train your employees to identify and report any algae that may begin to grow.
-Algae is very common in areas with frequent watering.
+Algae is very common in areas with frequent watering and the added fertilizer in the water to promote plant growth.

 Prevention is also a key step in avoiding slips, trips, and falls.
 Here are some important things to keep in mind year-round:

 - Unclutter walkways: Small plants and displays can be a hazard if left in walkways.
-It’s especially true if something is on the floor and hidden around a corner.
+It’s especially true if a product is on the floor and can’t be seen around a corner.
 Also look for low-hanging items—such as flower baskets—and move them to protect customers and employees from hitting their heads.

 - Use proper equipment and training: Make sure equipment such as ladders and step-stools are safe and in good condition.
-Train your employees in ladder safety.
+Be sure your employees are trained in ladder safety.
 In addition, never allow customers to use any ladder at your business.

 - Perform inspections: Follow a thorough checklist and perform inspections on a regular basis.
 Twice a shift is a common recommendation.
-The more you check, the more likely a hazard will be spotted.
+The more you check, the more likely you’ll spot a hazard.

-- Create a response plan: Have a plan in place should there be a slip-and-fall event.
+- Create a response plan: Have a plan in place should there be a slip, trip, or fall event.
 All employees should know what to do if something happens, including:

 - Calling medical help immediately, if needed